Vkysam/LITA_DATA_ANALYSIS_SQL/README.md

 # LITA-DATA-ANALYSIS-DOCUMENTATION

-### Salary Analysis for XYZ.COM
+### International Breweries Data Exploration Analysis
+# CSV data file to SQL for analysis

 **Goal:**
-To examine the employee(s) salary history of the store and extract insights on its performance, as well as to identify potential increment that can be implemented.

-This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.
+To examine the profits for each country and also profit for each geopolitical zone To know the country with the highest profits and the btand that brought in more profit This is a repository to showcase skills, share projects and track my progress in Data Analytics / Data Science related topics.

 **Technology:** SQL Server

-**Skills:** data cleaning, data analysis, data visualization.
+**Skills:** data analysis, data visualization,